There is no way to accurately predict when interest rates will rise again but there are ways to prepare yourself in advance.

 You should speak to a mortgage broker and discuss your long-term plans.

-For example, you may better off switching just a portion of your home loan so you have some flexibility and certainty.
+For example, you may be better off switching just a portion of your home loan so you have some flexibility and certainty.

 Make extra repayments with an offset account